biopython/biopython.github.io/wiki/Reading_from_unix_pipes.md

 Solution
 --------

-This example script uses [Bio.SeqIO](SeqIO "wikilink") to read a Solexa/Illumina FASTQ from stdin, converts the data to Sanger FASTQ (using PHRED scores) and writes it to stdout.
+This example script uses [`Bio.SeqIO`](SeqIO "wikilink") to read a Solexa/Illumina FASTQ from `stdin`, converts the data to Sanger FASTQ (using PHRED scores) and writes it to `stdout`.
 See this more general page on [converting sequence files](Converting_sequence_files "wikilink") for some background.